arif-gungorur/arif-gungorur/README.md

 <h3 align="center">Full-Stack Automation Engineer</h3>
 https://resumearifgungorur.vercel.app/

-<p align="justify">I'm 29 years old, working in IT more than 5 years.
+<p align="justify">I'm 29 years old, working in IT more than 3 years.
 Graduated from Ankara University, working as a full stack QA automation tester.
-  My favorite programming languages are Java and Python.
+  My favorite programming languages are Java and SQL.
   I also developed myself in Selenium , MySQL and API 💻 </p>

 <p>&nbsp;</p>